intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 negotiating performance targets for the RPC and also has responsibility for ensuring that those targets are met.
-Such performance targets are set based on the RPC's publication load and additional efforts required by policies specified in the Editorial Stream, in legacy RFCs which apply to the RPC and which have not yet been superseded by Editorial Stream RFCs, and in the requisite contracts.
+Such performance targets are set based on the RPC's publication load and additional efforts required by policies specified in the Editorial Stream, in existing RFCs which apply to the RPC and which have not yet been superseded by Editorial Stream RFCs, and in the requisite contracts.
 The IETF LLC may consult with the community regarding these targets.
 The IETF LLC is